cvanlabe/gin-oidc-examples/README.md

-# gin-oidc-examples
+# Gin Web Framework OIDC Examples
-A little repo with example code snipets to use OIDC in the Gin Web Framework
+A little repo where I keep example code snipets to use OIDC in the Gin Web Framework.